Vervious/minitorch-2/README.md

 # minitorch

 This was done following https://minitorch.github.io/.
-Much was imported from prior repositories where I previously did earlier implementation tasks.
+Much of the code is imported from prior repositories where I previously did earlier implementation tasks.

 ## Notes to self